Columbia University

 3 pts.
 K. Griffin.

-Prerequisite: general biology or instructor's permission.
-Plant organism responses to external environmental conditions and the physiological mechanisms of plants that enable these responses.
-An evolutionary approach will be taken to analyze the potential fitness of plants and plant survival based on adaptation to external environmental factors.
-Laboratory: two hours every two weeks at Lamont-Doherty Earth Observatory.
-(Course Homepage.)
+Prerequisites: general biology or instructor's permission.
+Plant organismal responses to external environmental conditions and the physiological mechanisms of plants that enable these responses.
+An evolutionary approach is taken to analyze the potential fitness of plants and plant survival based on adaptation to external environmental factors.

 3 pts.
 J. Cracraft.

-Prerequisites: Degree in biological sciences or permission of instructor.
+Prerequisites: Degree in biological sciences or instructor's permission.
 A detailed review of modern biogeography from both an ecological and evolutionary perspective.
-Island biogeography, speciation, extinction, centers of origin and dispersal, cladistic vicariance biogeography, endemism, environmental change, and earth history and conservation applications.
+Island biogeography, speciation, extinction, sensors of origin and dispersal, cladistic vicariance biogeography, endemism, environmental change, and earth history and conservation applications.

 3 pts.
 D. Peteet.